Kidscorner

 What is love?

-When young I had no eye
+When I was young, I had no eye

 for the rose I now adore.

-Maybe an inner torch
+Perhaps an inner torch

-source that knows beauty
+that knows beauty.

-My heart beats to the universe
+My heart beats with the universe.

-bewildering infatuation
+bewildering infatuation.

-I got scars from
+I got scars

-I connected through
+I connected through the cracks,

-A sensitive soul handled
+A sensitive soul

 I learned to accept

-my imperfections
+my imperfections,

 my shaded reflections

-on the lilac lake of life
+on the lilac lake of life.

-Now when it rains inside
+Now, when it rains inside,

 I seek shelter despite

-I rest under the golden
+I rest beneath the golden glow,

-I still wear the night
+I still wear the night,

-but also dress in radiant rays
+but I dress in radiant rays

-as I was meant to shine
+meant to shine

-like a tangerine sun
+like a tangerine sun.

-I paint the world with light
+I paint the world with light.

-but paint does not hold on all surfaces
+But paint does not hold

-and love is not always enough
+And love is not always enough.

-and what is love?
+And what is love?

-“You’ve got this”
+“You’ve got this,” I whisper.

-The mirror smiles back
+The mirror smiles back.

 20 comments: